dehann/SignalMan/README.md

 Useful signal manipulation functions

-No stand-alone test process yet, but the library compiles.
+No stand alone test application yet, but the library compiles.

 To download and compile
 =======================